mattqg/ProjectSite/_projects/handwritten digital circuits.md

 The user interface for the simulation was done using an OpenCV window and `cv2.EVENT_LBUTTONDOWN` to listen for input.
 The window is also capable of quickly changing themese to any user-defined colorscape.

 The final program is shown below.
-The only necessary input necessary is a hand-drawn image which the final simulation will convert to your own personalized digital circuit playground.
+The only input necessary to the code is a hand-drawn image which the final simulation will convert to your own personalized digital circuit playground.

 <br>